berberto/NT_vertex/README.md

 		- save the triplets of `node_id_tri` before entering the loop (can be vectorized)
 		- iterates over nodes (can it be vectorized?)
 	- check that I'm using the right cython function
+	- maybe SIMD enable some of the functions? how does that work with the `gil` stuff?

 3. `plotting`:
 	- move functions to produce videos there?